-When submitting nominations, each agency is required to obligate funds sufficient to cover the total potential evaluation costs for their nominees and provide an Interagency Agreement (IAA) in the form of the General Terms and Conditions (GT&C) in G-Invoicing or the Forms 7600 A/B. The IAA is an agreement between the Requesting Agency (agency submitting PRA nominations) and Servicing Agency (OPM) specifying the work to be performed, amount obligated, and invoicing details.
+When submitting nominations, each agency is required to obligate sufficient funds to cover the total potential evaluation costs for their nominees and provide an Interagency Agreement (IAA) in the form of the 7600 A/B. The IAA is an agreement between the Requesting Agency (agency submitting PRA nominations) and Servicing Agency (OPM) specifying the work to be performed, amount obligated, and invoicing details.